 > NEGATIVE SCREENING

-Our Guardian Ethical Management (GEM)2 Pools utilize Negative ESG Screening in conjunction with an extensive Active Ownership program through their ESG partner, NEI Investments.3 Learn more about GEM.
+Our Guardian Ethical Management (GEM)2 Pools utilize Negative ESG Screening in conjunction with an extensive Active Ownership program through their ESG partner, Northwest & Ethical Investments LP.3 Learn more about GEM.

 > THEMATIC INVESTING

-Guardian Capital offers a carbon-constrained version4 of our Guardian Canadian Equity strategy.
+Guardian Capital offers a carbon-constrained version5 of our Guardian Canadian Equity strategy.
 The strategy applies careful consideration in eliminating companies based on energy production, fossil fuel distribution and other factors.

 2 GEM Pools are a private offerings available to qualified investors only.